 A formula is only one of the tools that you will use to reach the solution that you have devised; they are similar to a surgeon’s or a mechanic’s tools.
 A surgeon does not decide on the kind of surgery to be done based on the tools he has, neither does mechanic decide on how he is going to fix a vehicle based on the tool he has!

 So do not make formula-fitting your first step.

 If we do not go to a formula, we start taking the first thing we encounter as X and we try to form an equation.

 We feel that if we can convert English into Algebra, we have done our job but Algebra is just another language like English.
-What you have to convert it is into logical language, which still be in English that uses words or Algebra that uses symbols.
+What you have to convert it into is logical language, which can still be in English but uses words or Algebra that uses symbols.

 Do not convert all problems into Algebra, especially the Arithmetic ones.

 Move to the question first approach

 Put the question and what is finally asked in the question as the first and most important thing.
 Work backward from there to determine what you really need instead of trying to build towards the answer from the first bits of information.